MeladH/winforensics/README.md

 # winforensics

-This project for windows forensics
+This script for windows forensics

 How to use it?